dizpay/dizpay-php-sdk/sample/README.md

 # DizPay PHP SDK Example

 The example shown here is only applicable for the Laravel PHP framework.
-However, you can apply the same concepts for any other framework of your choice.s
+However, you can apply the same concepts for any other framework of your choice.

 ### Table of Contents